 You are required to be given the information in this section because you are covered under a group health plan (the Plan).
 This section contains important information about your right to COBRA continuation coverage, which is a temporary extension of coverage under the Plan under certain circumstances when coverage would otherwise end.
 This section generally explains COBRA continuation coverage, when it may become available to you and your family, and what you need to do to protect the right to receive it.

 The right to COBRA coverage was created by a federal law, the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA).
-COBRA coverage can become available to you when you would otherwise lose your group health coverage under the Plan.
-It can also become available to your spouse and children, if they are covered under the Plan when they would otherwise lose their group health coverage.
+COBRA coverage can become available to you when you would otherwise lose your group health coverage.
+It can also become available to your spouse and children, if they are covered under the Plan when they would otherwise lose their group health coverage or other rights under the Plan.
 This section does not fully describe COBRA coverage or other rights under the Plan.
-For additional information about your rights and obligations under the Plan and under federal law, you should review this SPD or contact ExxonMobil Benefits Administration at the address listed under Benefits Administration in this section below.
+For additional information about your rights and obligations under the Plan and under federal law, you should review this SPD or contact the ExxonMobil Benefits Service Center at the telephone numbers or address listed under Benefits Administration in the Contacts for COBRA rights.

 You, your spouse and your family members may have other options available when you lose group health coverage.
 For example, you may be eligible to buy an individual plan through the Health Insurance Marketplace.
 By enrolling in coverage through the Marketplace, you may qualify for lower costs on your monthly premiums and lower out-of-pocket costs.
 Additionally, you may qualify for a 30-day special enrollment period for another group health plan for which you are eligible (such as a spouse’s plan), even if that plan generally doesn’t accept late enrollees.

 - Current ExxonMobil and XTO Employees or their covered family members should use ExxonMobil Benefits or contact the ExxonMobil Benefits Service Center;